apuder/TRS-IO/README.md

 to the SMB share.
 Alternatively, the disk images can be transferred to the micro-SD card.
 The IMPORT/EXPORT utilities will access files on the SMB share or micro-SD card respectively.

+### Virtual Printer Interface

+TRS-IO support a virtual printer interface.
+Visiting <a href="http://trs-io.local/printer">trs-io.local/printer</a> from a browser will open the printer interface.
+Any printer output from the M1/MIII will be displayed in the printer interface.

  ### Launching the native RetroStore Client